beaker-project/beaker-container/README.md

         - ../../beaker:/workspace
         - /tmp/beaker_mysql:/var/lib/mysql/

-### Database Problems ###
+### Bootstrapping the Server ###

-If you rerun the container with an empty `/var/lib/mysql` directory, you'll have to run the playbook again to create the database.
+You can initialise the server by running.
+The playbook makes sure the databases are created and runs the beaker server init script:

     $ cd /ansible
-    $ ansible-playbook -c local -t database dev-env.yml
+    $ ansible-playbook -c local bootstrap-server.yml

-### Bootstrapping the Server ###
+### Database Problems ###

-You can initialise the server by running:
+If you run into database problems, re-creating the database is a single playbook run:

     $ cd /ansible
     $ ansible-playbook -c local bootstrap-server.yml